 Deploy your application to your new production environment

-When you update your application using eb, AWS Elastic Beanstalk will create a new application version.
+When you update your application using EB CLI, Elastic Beanstalk will create a new application version.
 For information on how to deploy an already existing application version to a new environment, see Launching New Environments.
-The following steps walk you through committing your new changes and then updating your environment with a new application version using eb.
+The following steps walk you through committing your new changes and then updating your environment with a new application version using EB CLI and Git.

 Commit your changes.